timspro/test-lambda/README.md

 STACK_NAME specifies a prefix to the function name, which is used when looking up the deployed lambda using the function name written in template.yaml.

+STAGE specifies a suffix to the stack name.
+This supports the common case of having multiple stacks representing different environments.

 USE_PACKAGE_NAME: if true and STACK_NAME is not defined, uses the npm_package_name environment variable defined by npm instead of STACK_NAME.
 This works when your package's name is your stack's name.
 Default is true.